 All shipments of hazardous materials (e.g., chemicals, biological materials) from Mount Holyoke College to other locations must comply with all Department of Transportation (DOT) and International Air Transport Association (IATA) requirements.
 The Stockroom Manager and Chemical Hygiene Officer must approve all hazardous material shipments to ensure that they are packaged and labeled properly and that the correct documentation accompanies the shipment.

 F. Chemicals Requiring Approval Prior to Purchase

-To obtain approval, email Environmental Health and Safety, with a copy to the department chair, with the following information:
+To obtain approval, email Environmental Health, Safety & Sustainability, with a copy to the department chair, with the following information: